Simple Living With Nature

 4.37 from 11 votes

-This immune boosting herbal tea blend is the perfect natural remedy to have on hand for cold and flu season.
-It's a simple blend with immune boosting herbs - perfect for soothing a sore throat, easing cold and flu symptoms, and so much more!
+This immune-support herbal tea blend is the perfect natural remedy to have on hand during cold and flu season.
+It's a simple blend with immune-supportive herbs – perfect for soothing a sore throat, easing cold and flu symptoms, and much more!

 Course Drinks